- Home

 The Old Spot, Ballsbridge

-With a steady stream of local patrons, the Old Spot gastropub is also a firm favourite with dog owners, who come for the welcoming atmosphere, relaxed vibe and good grub.
+With a steady stream of local patrons, The Old Spot gastropub is also a firm favourite with dog owners, who come for the relaxed atmosphere and good grub.
 Dogs are only allowed in the front bar so be sure to ask for a table here when bringing the pooch.

 Fumbally, Liberties

 Renowned for its tasty grub and homely atmosphere, it’s no wonder dogs feel right at home at Fumbally, where they can laze on the floor at their owners’ feet or even on one of the squishy sofas.
-The café is spacious so there’s plenty of room to spread out and linger over the weekend papers and one of the city’s top lunches.
+The café is spacious so there’s plenty of room to spread out, linger over the weekend papers and enjoy one of the city’s top lunches.

 Urbanity, Smithfield